pmasi/Raman-Peak-Analysis-for-2D-Materials/README.md

 # Raman-Analysis-for-2D-Materials
-A Matlab toolkit that can be used to simultaneously baseline and peak fit Raman spectra for a variety of 2D materials: Graphene, Phosphorene, and Molybdenum Disulfide (MoS2).
+A Matlab toolkit that can be used to simultaneously baseline and peak fit Raman spectra for a variety of 2D materials: Graphene, Phosphorene, Molybdenum Disulfide (MoS2), and Tungsten Disulfide (WS2).

 For instructions, please see particular subfolders.